Setting an Airbnb smoking fee that holds.

 Disclosure is half the requirement

 With this block live, your smoking fee is disclosed — published in the listing for any guest to read.
-That matters, but it is only one of the two things Airbnb checks before it charges a card.
+That matters, but it is only one of the two things Airbnb may weigh when reviewing a request.
 The listing text proves the fee existed.
 It does not prove the guest who booked your place ever saw that line or agreed to it.

 After a smoking incident, that is exactly the gap that sinks the claim.
 The fix is the second half — below.